rsundqvist/id-translation/docs/documentation/translation-primer.rst

 Placeholder mapping is the responsibility of the ``Fetcher``.
 The reason for this is that the required mappings are often specific to a single source collection (such as a database).
-Having separate :attr:`mappers <id_translation.fetching.AbstractFetcher.mapper>` makes fetching configuration easier to maintain for applications that use multiple fetchers.
+Having separate :attr:`mappers <fetching.AbstractFetcher.mapper>` makes fetching configuration easier to maintain for applications that use multiple fetchers.

 .. code-block:: python